mikavilpas/yazi.nvim/README.md

     },

     -- the floating window scaling factor.
 1 means 100%, 0.9 means 90%, etc.
-    floating_window_scaling_factor = 0.9,
+    -- if it's a number it will affect width and height equally -- and leave row and col to be calculated to the center floating_window_scaling_factor = 0.9,
+    -- it can also be a table to manipulate the exact values -- floating_window_scaling_factor = {
+    --   height = 0.7,
+    --   width = 0.8,
+    --   row = 2, -- top to bottom
+    --   col = 1, -- left to right
+    -- },

     -- the transparency of the yazi floating window (0-100).
 See :h winblend yazi_floating_window_winblend = 0,